dakanji/RefindPlus/README.md

-continue_on_warning| Proceeds as if a key is pressed after screen warnings (enables remote login). direct_gop_renderer| Provides a potentially improved GOP instance for certain GPUs. disable_amfi| Disables AMFI Checks on Mac OS if required. disable_mac_compat_check| Disables Mac version compatibility checks if required. force_trim| Forces `TRIM` on non-Apple SSDs if required. ignore_previous_boot| Disables saving the last booted loader if not required. protect_mac_nvram| Stops UEFI Windows from saving certificates to Apple NVRAM.
+continue_on_warning| Proceeds as if a key is pressed after screen warnings (enables remote login). direct_gop_renderer| Provides a potentially improved GOP instance for certain GPUs. disable_amfi| Disables AMFI Checks on Mac OS if required. disable_compat_check| Disables Mac version compatibility checks if required. force_trim| Forces `TRIM` on non-Apple SSDs if required. ignore_previous_boot| Disables saving the last booted loader if not required. protect_mac_nvram| Stops UEFI Windows from saving certificates to Apple NVRAM.